 The group adopted a strategy to diversify the business and reduce the reliance on credit sales.
 In 2014, the group acquired the Beares brand with a focus on a higher target market and a higher proportion of cash sales than the traditional retail brands.
 Beares currently trades out of 143 stores.

 In 2017, through acquisition, the group doubled its store base outside of South Africa to 116 stores in Botswana, Lesotho, Eswatini and Namibia.
-Stores outside South Africa now account for 14.9% of the group’s revenue.
+The Group currently has 129 stores outside South Africa which now account for 17.9% of the group’s revenue.

 Material issues and risks that could impact on the group’s strategy, its stakeholders and its ability to sustain growth are reviewed on a continuous basis as part of the strategic planning process (refer to Material Issues and Risks Report).
 Action plans are developed to achieve the strategic objectives and also to manage the material impacts on the group.